 Claudia avoided looking at Alexandra and shook her head.
 "The reasons for that lie deeper.
 Niko wants a child, and I am afraid of having one, the times are so uncertain.
 Will I be a good mother for the child?
 Giving birth frightens me."

 Claudia began to cry.
 Alexandra took her in her arms.

 "You know, maybe, after all, meditating would do you some good, never mind healing other people.
 I have found that in such times of confusion quieting your mind helps to give order to your thoughts and generates new ideas on how to overcome one's fears.
 You could do breath-counting, but if you have a specific question, there is another, more pointed method.- After you have quieted your mind think of the question that occupies your thinking, for example 'how could I love Niko better?'
 It should be a positive question, negative questions lead to depression.
-Wait for a spontaneous image to appear before your question, waiting for another picture to float up.
+Wait for a spontaneous image to appear before your inner eye.
+It may seem completely irrelevant.
+Don't dwell on this picture, remember it, discard it, and go back to your question, waiting for another picture to float up.
 It may seem even more distant than the first.
 Continue this exercise until you feel your spontaneous images become pale or your concentration leaves you.
 It is most important that you don't force anything, the exercise has to be completely spontaneous and fluid."